 Earl Grey Black Tea

-Earl Grey, the traditional black tea that is scented with bergamot oil, is a natural match for chocolate and shortbread cookies alike.
+Earl Grey, the traditional black tea that is flavored with bergamot oil, is a natural match for chocolate and shortbread cookies alike.
 Basically anything you’d serve alongside a classic cup of Earl Grey can be enhanced with this distinctive tea.
 Consider this Earl Grey chocolate torte, or these sweet little shortbread cookies, which are dotted with flecks of tea.

 Masala Chai Black Tea